About Student Health and Wellness – Mental Health (SHaW – Mental Health)

 Facilities

 SHaW – Mental Health is located in the Arjona Building, 337 Mansfield Road, Unit 1255 on the Storrs campus.
 Clinical psychology trainees are active service providers at SHaW – Mental Health.
-SHaW – Mental Health staff is composed of 5 Ph.D. and Psy.D.
-Licensed Psychologists, 10 Licensed Clinical Social Workers, 3 Psychiatric Advanced Nurse Practitioners, 4 Licensed Marriage and Family Therapist/Licensed Drug and Alcohol Counselor, and 5 Support Staff who provide administrative support to staff and trainees.
-Approximately over 12% of the student body receives direct clinical services from SHaW – Mental Health each year while nearly 20% of the student body is serviced through SHaW – Mental Health outreach and psycho-educational programming.
+SHaW – Mental Health staff is composed of 6 Ph.D. and Psy.D.
+Licensed Psychologists, 1 Pre-Licensed Psychologist, 8 Licensed Clinical Social Workers, 2 Psychiatric Advanced Nurse Practitioners, 3 Licensed Marriage and Family Therapist/Licensed Drug and Alcohol Counselor, and 5 Support Staff who provide administrative support to staff and trainees.
+Over 12% of the student body receives direct clinical services from SHaW – Mental Health each year while nearly 20% of the student body is served through SHaW – Mental Health outreach and psycho-educational programming.

 Clinical psychology trainees share furnished offices as well as office equipment.
-Trainees also have access to personal computers, university mainframe, internet, and the World Wide Web.
-SHaW – Mental Health maintains a library of relevant and up to date mental health books and journals.
+Trainees also have access to computers, university mainframe, university library, and internet.
+SHaW maintains a library of relevant and up to date mental health books and journals.

 Training Model